TCP-Lab/Endothelion/src/utils/README.md

 __NOTE 1:__
 Since some of the 5000 random genes could be already present among the GOIs, the final length of the count matrices cannot be predicted exactly.
-However, if using `set.seed(7)` at the beginning of the R script, the resulting count matrices will have 5501 rows.
+However, a seed is set at the beginning of the R script (`set.seed(7)`) to ensure reproducibility.

 __NOTE 2:__
 When running the _hCMEC_D3_ pipeline using the test data set, namely